 10 Spooky Japanese Superstitions That Will Totally Freak You Out

-So, looking to arm yourself against evil spirits once and for all?
-Here are ten of the best and craziest superstitions from the Land of the Rising Sun:
+Looking to arm yourself against evil spirits once and for all?
+Then follow these ten well known superstitions from the Land of the Rising Sun.

 1. Don’t Cut Your Nails at Night